Homeless Case Management Services Grant (HCMS)

 Case Management

-Case management funding should be used for social workers, case managers and associated case management services needed to directly provide intensive case management across the four focus areas to eligible families experiencing homelessness.
+Case management funding can be used for social workers, case managers and associated case management services needed to directly provide intensive case management to eligible families experiencing homelessness.
+Households must receive intensive case management in one or more of the four focus areas (listed above) before any other intensive case management services can be billable.

 Administrative

-Can pay for administrative costs such as, but not limited to, the cost of office space, computers, office supplies, and salaries for agency wide functions such as accounting.
+Can pay for administrative costs such as, but not limited to, the cost of office space, computers, office supplies, and salaries for agency-wide functions such as accounting.
+Capital expenditures cannot be charged to the HCMS program.
 Please note these costs will need to be prorated to reflect the percentage of the staff person's time or the percentage of the resource dedicated to the HCMS program.

 The percentage allocation between case management funds and administrative funds will be specified in the grantee's contract.